JuliaDiff/ChainRulesCore.jl/docs/src/design/changing_the_primal.md

 # Conclusion
 This document has explained why [`rrule`](@ref) is the way it is.
 In particular it has highlighted why the primal computation is able to be changed from simply calling the function.
-Futher, it has explain where `rrule` returns a closure.
+Futher, it has explained why `rrule` returns a closure for the pullback, rather than it being a seperate function.
 It has highlighted several places in ChainRules.jl where this has allowed us to have significantly improved performance.
 Being able to change the primal computation is practically essential for a high performance AD system.